nhsd-exeter/dos-integration/documentation/adr/010-Improve-Application-Performance.md

 ### Constraints

-If DI's performance is improved it is likely that Profile Manager's (PM) side will be the bottleneck for DoS Integration.
+If DoS Integration's performance is improved it is likely that Profile Manager's (PM) side will be the bottleneck for DoS Integration.
 Which will have to be rectified by PM's development team.

 ### Detailed analysis of the options